 1993 Gibson Starburst Elite

 The Starburst came in a standard model - with a rosewood fingerboard and bridge, no binding on the neck or headstock, and no centre strip on the back - and the much rarer Elite model with binding on everything and ebony everywhere.
-I believe that only a couple of hundred were ever made, maybe less.

 In 1992, as part of its Limited Editions Series, Gibson produced the Gibson Star and its more elaborate stablemate - the Gibson Starburst.
 The Starburst was produced for one year only (1992) and is very rarely seen offered for sale - even in the US.

-In 1993 Gibson went on to produce the Starburst Studio (see bottom of page), Starburst Standard (see a bit further down) and the ultra rare Starburst Elite (see my old one on the right).
+In 1993 Gibson went on to produce the Starburst Studio (see bottom of page), Starburst Standard (see a bit further down) and the ultra rare Starburst Elite (see my old one above and on the right).

 The Starburst usually has a solid figured maple body and neck and a flamed maple top.
 Quilted maple was usually reserved for the Starburst Elite (only a handful made)...

-Below is a Starburst Studio advertised on ebay in November 2009 - a much more budget model.
+Below is a Starburst Studio model advertised on ebay in November 2009 - a much more budget model.
 The top looks like spruce, there are a lot less inlays, and it looked like the back may have been arched (but it might have been a trick of the light in the photos).
 It went for US$900.